 A magnetic sensor is a device that can sense a magnetic field and its variation and convert it into an electrical signal output.
 We can artificially place permanent magnets and use the magnetic fields generated by them as carriers of various information, so that magnetic sensors can undertake the tasks of detecting, storing, converting, reproducing and monitoring various magnetic fields and information in magnetic fields.
-In today's information society, magnetic sensors have become an indispensable basic component in the pneumatic industry and information industry.
+In today's information society, magnetic sensors for cylinders have become an indispensable basic component in the pneumatic industry and information industry.
 At present, people have developed magnetic sensors using various physical, chemical and biological effects, and have been widely used in various aspects of scientific research, production and social life.

 The reed switch was invented in 1936 by Walter B. Ellwood of Bell Telephone Laboratories.
-The overlapping magnetizable reeds at the two end points are sealed in the glass fiber reinforced plastic.
+The overlapping magnetizable reeds at the two endpoints are sealed in glass fiber-reinforced plastic.
 There is a small interval (about a few microns) in the overlapping part, and the contacts are plated with high-strength metal, usually rhodium or ruthenium, which greatly improves the switching times of the reed and the service life of the product.
 When the reed switch senses an external magnetic field, the two magnetic reeds close together, and conduction forms a closed circuit.
-Conversely, once the magnet moves away from the reed switch, the reed will break to its original position.
+Conversely, once the magnet moves away from the sensor magnetic reed switch, the reed will break to its original position.
 The glass tube is filled with high-purity inert gas, such as nitrogen.
 The reed is sealed in an inert gas and does not come into contact with the external environment, which greatly reduces the oxidation and carbonization caused by the sparks generated during the opening and closing of the reed contacts, and isolates it from flammable gases and coal dust, achieving The explosion-proof effect improves the safety factor of the product, and at the same time prevents the erosion of the contact points by impurities such as external steam and dust, thereby prolonging the service life.

 *Using an external coil